Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: The Heisenberg Commutation Relations (CCR)

 which can be shown to be finite exactly as previously, so that \(\int|\Gamma_2(x,x)|dx<\infty\), as claimed.

 To establish the conclusions for \(\Gamma_{1,j} \) is easier.
-If either \(f \) or \(g \) is a constant, the preceding argument works but with \(a \) replaced by
+If either \(f \) or \(g \) is a constant, the preceding argument works but with \(\nu \) replaced by

 in the formulae.
-This obviates the need to observe the cancellation since the integrand is immediately of sufficiently rapid decay to apply dominated convergence.
+This obviates the need to search for any cancellation since the integrand is immediately of sufficiently rapid decay to apply dominated convergence.
 For the case that both \(f \) and \(g \) are Schwartz we use the Fourier representation